Page last updated 27/12/2025.

 None of the students, not even the law students, are lawyers or qualified to advise on defamation.
 It would not have been appropriate for the MSA Executive or its members to directly give legal advice on defamation or how to avoid it.

 Accepting that Lot’s Wife is currently irredeemably compromised, the Editors over the past two years have made great improvements to its non-creative output, especially in the sphere of local student politics.
-It is the one student media publication that relatively consistently and seriously covers the Monash Student Council through its live tweeting and articles in its papers, in the absence of any speedy release of official minutes.
-Under these Editors, student politicians and activists from various groups and factions have contributed their voices to the paper.
+It is the one student media publication that consistently and seriously covers the Monash Student Council through its live tweeting and articles in its papers, in the absence of any speedy release of official minutes.
+Under these Editors, many student politicians and activists from various groups and factions have contributed to the paper.
 At the 2025 National Union of Students National Conference, Lot’s Wife journalists provided among the best and most comprehensive coverage out of student media organisations across the nation.
-It could be argued that Lot’s Wife and its student politics coverage have benefited from its factional connections.
+It could even be argued that Lot’s Wife and its student politics coverage have benefited from its factional connections.

 The point is that Lot’s Wife is not independent and was not before the MSA misogyny article.
 The question is really about Lot’s Wife as free - and thriving - media.